chaaz/versio/docs/pr_scanning.md

 In this case, Versio will make some guesses, but might get some sizing or grouping wrong.
 If unsquashing is important, don't delete PR branches from GitHub until after they've been part of a release.

-> TODO: Add a "--delete-prs" flag to `versio run` that deletes all PR
-> branches that have been unsquashed?